-- 2.43 Situated in a favourable location at the lowest crossing of the Stour, with a ford and a mill which had been on the site since the Saxon period, it is possible that the present hamlet of Flatford may have been a significantly larger settlement in the medieval period.
-The presence of 'Church Field' on a Post-medieval map (Figure \\\) has led to speculation that a church may once have stood in the field immediately north of Valley Farmhouse (MSF5066).
-Although reputed to have been visible as a cropmark on an aerial photograph, this identification has not been verified. - 2.44 The Parsonage which stood just north of Hay Barn at the top of Tunnel Lane (Flatford Lane), together with three glebe fields (land assigned as part of the living of the incumbent clergyman), c.1km distant as the crow flies from East Bergholt Church was not replaced until a new rectory was built in East Bergholt at the beginning of the 18th century, giving rise to the suggestion that it might originally have served a church in closer proximity (i.e. Flatford). - 2.45 Although extended and substantially altered, the core of Valley Farmhouse retains evidence for a medieval timberframed hall-house of 14th-15th century origin.
+- 2.43 Although extended and substantially altered, the core of Valley Farmhouse retains evidence for a medieval timberframed hall-house of 14th-15th century origin.
 The single-storey timber-framed element on the north-west side of Willy Lott's House probably also represents an original small late-medieval building pre-dating the rest of the house.
-The rectangular moated enclosure which stands on the north bank of the river , c.150m downstream from the present mill, with a causeway in the centre of its northern arm, may represent the site of a long abandoned medieval moated manor house associated with a settlement on the north bank of the river (MSF5050).

-2.46 The HER records metal detecting finds of a flat bronze mount with enamelled front, found near the A12 Ipswich Road (MSF16392), and two coins of Edward II (1461-1483) found close to Tudor Cottage at East End, the site of the Spencers manor house (MSF23144).
+The rectangular moated enclosure which stands on the north bank of the river , c.150m downstream from the present mill, with a causeway in the centre of its northern arm, may represent the site of a long abandoned medieval moated manor house associated with a settlement on the north bank of the river (MSF5050). - 2.44 The HER records metal detecting finds of a flat bronze mount with enamelled front, found near the A12 Ipswich Road (MSF16392), and two coins of Edward II (1461-1483) found close to Tudor Cottage at East End, the site of the Spencers manor house (MSF23144).
 A small number of medieval finds were also identified during a metal detecting and trial trench evaluation on land north-west of Moores Road (MSF34156).